HermanMartinus/justsketchme-frontend/docs.md

 ### Place on ground

 This tool places the active object on the ground (floor grid).
-Select the object you want to place on the ground then click the place on ground button <span class="app-tool"><svg><use xlink:href="/images/feather-sprite.svg#chevrons-down" /></svg></span> in the top right of the screen.
+Select the object you want to place on the ground then click the place on ground button <span class="app-tool"><svg><use xlink:href="/images/feather-sprite.svg#chevrons-down" /></svg></span> in the top right of the screen or using the shortcut `J`.

 ### Hide all tools

 This tool hides all the joints and active gizmos in the scene so you can observe it without all the clutter.
-Select the hide tools button <span class="app-tool"><svg><use xlink:href="/images/feather-sprite.svg#eye" /></svg></span> in the top right corner to toggle.
+Select the hide tools button <span class="app-tool"><svg><use xlink:href="/images/feather-sprite.svg#eye" /></svg></span> in the top right corner or using the shortcut `K` to toggle.

 ### Lock screen

 This tool locks the camera of the scene in place so as to not accidentally move it if you've found the perfect perspective.
-You can toggle the camera lock using the button <span class="app-tool"><svg><use xlink:href="/images/feather-sprite.svg#lock" /></svg></span> in the top right of the screen.
+You can toggle the camera lock using the button <span class="app-tool"><svg><use xlink:href="/images/feather-sprite.svg#lock" /></svg></span> in the top right of the screen or using the shortcut `L`.

 ---